How to Install OpenCart on CentOS

-We’ll show you, How to install OpenCart on CentOS.
+e’ll show you, How to install OpenCart on CentOS.
 If you want to create and run your own online business by creating an online store, then you should consider to use OpenCart eCommerce platform.
-OpenCart is powerful, user friendly and free online shopping cart platform based on PHP.
+OpenCart is a powerful, user-friendly, and free online shopping cart platform based on PHP.
 The installation of OpenCart on CentOS, is pretty easy and straightforward.
 To use OpenCart, you should have PHP, Apache and MySQL on your CentOS VPS or Fedora VPS.

-Please remember that ‘PASSWORD’ should be changed with your actual password.
+Ensure you replace ‘PASSWORD’ with your actual password.

 2. Install PHP extensions